 The program emphasizes ultrafast, strong-field, short-wavelength science, and studies of correlated dynamics in atoms and molecules.
-Examples include ultrafast x-ray science at the Linac Coherent Light Source (LCLS-II) and the use of high-harmonic generation or its variants as soft x-ray sources for probing ultrafast dynamics.
+Examples include ultrafast x-ray science at the Linac Coherent Light Source (LCLS) and the use of high-harmonic generation or its variants as soft x-ray sources for probing ultrafast dynamics.
 Applications of these light sources include ultrafast imaging of chemical reactions, diffraction and harmonic generation from aligned molecules, and inner-shell photoionization of atoms and molecules.
 The program encourages research exploiting next-generation capabilities of x-ray free electron lasers and modern data science approaches to provide new insights to electronic and molecular dynamics occurring on the attosecond-to-femtosecond time scale and to reveal key intermediate states in chemical reactions.
-Coherent control of nonlinear optical processes and tailoring of quantum-mechanical wave functions with lasers will continue to be of interest, particularly in molecular systems.
+Coherent control of nonlinear optical processes and tailoring of quantum mechanical wave functions with lasers will continue to be of interest, particularly in molecular systems.
+The program will continue to support the use of experimental and theoretical tools to advance the understanding of low-energy electron-molecule interactions in the gas and condensed phases.

-The AMOS program is not accepting Applications in the areas of plasma physics, nanoscience, bioscience, and science of ultracold systems.
+The AMOS program is not accepting applications in the areas of plasma physics, nanoscience, bioscience, and science of ultracold systems.